RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 - A mined block requires 3/5 tickets to approve the block which if not attained, necessitates re-mining the previous block for new submission to validators.
 Thus a minority share of the PoS ticket pool requires a larger share of the hash-rate to re-mine invalidated blocks faster than the honest chain.

 - Spamming of the PoS network is constrained by a hard limit of 20 tickets available for sale in each 5min Decred block.
 Each ticket also has a 24hr period of maturation before entering the pool as well as a 24hr period immediately after voting.
+This ensures tickets are exposed to price volatility and an attacker must assume their locked coin value becomes negligible if successful.

 - The ticket price in DCR adjusts every 144 blocks (approx 12hrs) to account for relative demand for a spot in the target pool size of 40,960 tickets (the stake difficulty).

 - Where an attacker's block receives less than 5/5 ticket approvals, their PoW block reward is reduced proportionately.
 This component has not been included in this analysis for simplicty however will act to make an attack even more costly as fewer mined/staked DCR are available to offset and sustain the attack.

-Production of a competing **Decred** block therefore requires a trade-off between share of the PoS ticket pool and a corresponding share of the PoW hash-rate market.
+Production of a competing **Decred** block therefore requires a trade-off between a share of the PoS ticket pool and a corresponding share of the PoW hash-rate market.

-The share of PoW/PoS required and cost to attack has been documented by Zubair Zia ([2018](https://medium.com/decred/decreds-hybrid-protocol-a-superior-deterrent-to-majority-attacks-9421bf486292)), Fiach_Dubh ([2019](https://medium.com/coinmonks/comparing-double-spend-resistance-decred-vs-bitcoin-part-1-330c8081b2a9)), Haon and Collins ([2018](https://medium.com/decred/detailed-analysis-of-decred-fork-resistance-93022e0bcde7)) and an invaluable paper by Stafford ([2019](https://github.com/buck54321/dcr-research/blob/master/paper/Attack-cost%20estimation.pdf)) which forms the basis for this analysis.
-The core relationship between the probability an attacker successfully validates a block and the hashpower required to match the honest chain is presented in the formulation and chart below.
+The share of PoW/PoS required and cost to attack has been documented by Zubair Zia ([2018](https://medium.com/decred/decreds-hybrid-protocol-a-superior-deterrent-to-majority-attacks-9421bf486292)), Fiach_Dubh ([2019](https://medium.com/coinmonks/comparing-double-spend-resistance-decred-vs-bitcoin-part-1-330c8081b2a9)), Haon and Collins ([2018](https://medium.com/decred/detailed-analysis-of-decred-fork-resistance-93022e0bcde7)) and an invaluable paper by Stafford ([2019](https://github.com/buck54321/dcr-research/blob/master/paper/Attack-cost%20estimation.pdf)) which forms part-basis for this analysis.
+The core relationship between the probability of an attacker successfully validating a block and the hashpower required to keep up with the honest chain is presented in the formulation and chart below.

 ![Bitcoin Unforgeable Costliness](images/image_06b.png)
 ![Decred Security Curve](images/image_07.png)

-The Decred security curve shows the multiple of honest hashpower required to 'forge' a **Decred** block for a given share of the ticket pool (orange).
+The Decred security curve shows the required multiple of honest hashpower an attacker needs to 'forge' a **Decred** block for a given share of the ticket pool (orange).
 It also presents the amount of time (in days) to which an attacker would need to commit to buying all 20 tickets in every block to achieve that share of the pool (blue).

 This analysis does not account for honest ticket purchases diluting the attacker, nor the inevitable increase in the ticket price in DCR in response to the attacker's ticket demand.

 A hashpower multiple of 1.0 implies the attacker needs hashpower equal to the honest miners (a traditional 51% attack) in order to keep up with the honest chain [(Haon and Collins, 2019)](https://medium.com/coinmonks/comparing-double-spend-resistance-decred-vs-bitcoin-part-1-330c8081b2a9).
 The chart is curtailed at a 75% share of the ticket pool as this represents the threshold at which protocol governance decisions can be passed supporting a chain fork.
-Arguably, this point is better termed 'consensus' rather than an 'attack'.
+Arguably, this point is better termed 'consensus' than an 'attack'.

 It can be seen that for a share of tickets less than 25%, the required hashpower to forge a **Decred** block increases exponentially and requires in excess of 10x the honest miner hashpower.
-At 50% of tickets, **Decred** security functions similar to a pure PoW chain requiring a 51% attack to double spend, albeit with the additional cost to acquire DCR amounting to 50% of the ticket pool.
+At 50% of tickets, **Decred** security functions similar to a pure PoW chain still requiring a 51% attack to double spend, albeit with the additional cost to acquire DCR amounting to 50% of the ticket pool.

 > Decred's Hybrid security mechanism maintains the core value proposition of the pure PoW system employed by Bitcoin and overlays PoS validation akin to two-factor authentication.
-This enhances the actual security by orders of magnitude in the most probable scenarios of ticket ownership share by an attacker.
+This enhances the actual security by orders of magnitude in the most probable scenarios whilst simultaneously mitigating the risk of the inevitable centralisation of miners.

 # Unforgeable Costliness of BTC and DCR

-Accounting for the relationship between **Decred's** hybrid PoW and PoS components, the Unforgeable Costliness of DCR may be calculated for any theoretical share of attacker tickets.
+Accounting for the relationship between **Decred's** hybrid PoW and PoS components, the Unforgeable Costliness of DCR may be calculated for any theoretical share of attacking tickets.

 To provide context and grounds for a rational attack scenario, the author has determined known points of DCR centralisation that could launch or supply a coordinated attack on the **Decred** network.
-This includes known large exchange wallets, the founder's pre-mine, operating stake-pools (holding 47.52% of tickets at the time of writing) and the protocol treasury (which equally could be deployed in defense by stakeholders in the most extreme scenario).
+This includes known large exchange wallets, the founder pre-mine, operating stake-pools (holding an aggregate of 47.52% of tickets at the time of writing) and the protocol treasury (which equally could be deployed in defense by stakeholders in the most extreme scenario).

-The analysis assumes that the entity purchases tickets at the current typical price of 140 DCR and is entering a target pool of 40,960 tickets.
-No penalty is considered for the unavoidable ticket price increase resulting from an attacker's ticket demand.
+The analysis assumes that for these 'potential vectors', the entity purchases tickets at the current typical price of 140 DCR and is entering a target pool of 40,960 tickets.
+No penalty is considered for the inevitable ticket price increase that would result from the attacker's ticket demand which would increase the required DCR coin supply.

 ![DCR centralisation vectors](images/image_10.png)

-The following representative cases have been used to calculate the cumulative Unforgeable Costliness of both **Bitcoin** and **Decred** through their history.
-Results are plotted against coin age (circ. supply / 21M) to normalise for the stage in the protocol lifespan.
-The market cap of Bitcoin and Decred at the time of writing are $141.2B and $188.0M for calculating the Unforgeable Costliness to Market Cap ratio (a metric of security to valuation).
+The representative cases have been used to calculate the cumulative Unforgeable Costliness of both **Bitcoin** and **Decred** through their history.
+Results are plotted against coin age (circ. supply / 21M) to normalise for the stage in protocol lifespan.

+The current market caps for calculating the Unforgeable Costliness to Market Cap ratio (a metric of security to valuation) of each protocol are:
+- Bitcoin at 50% coins mined =  $127.0M.
+- Bitcoin at time of writing = $141.2B.
+- Decred at time of writing = $188.0M.

 ![Analysis Cases Considered](images/image_08.png)
 ![Cummulative Unforgeable Costliness](images/image_09.png)

-It can quickly be ascertained that at a low but reasonable proportion of tickets held (<10%), the cumulative cost to forge DCR on a minority chain would be $16.6+ Billion, 11% higher than for Bitcoin across its entire lifespan.
+It is quickly ascertained that at a low but reasonable proportion of tickets held (<10%), the cumulative cost to forge DCR on a minority chain would be $16.6+ Billion, 11% higher than Bitcoin's lifetime cost of $14.87 Billion.
 That minority Decred chain would also require consistent input of 115x of the current honest PoW hash-power which the author considers to be both unlikely and impractical.

 In the instance of a malicious cartel including all stake-pools and exchanges, the unforgeable costliness of DCR (50% ticket case) reduces to around $0.179 Billion, approximately equal to the Market Cap of the Decred protocol.
-This attack necessitates a cost equal in value to that of the target (Decred) whilst also needing an amount of hashpower equal to the honest miners (a 51% attack).
+This attack necessitates a cost equal in value to that of the target whilst also needing an amount of hashpower equal to the honest miners (a 51% attack).

-Bitcoin at an equivalent age of 50% coins mined boasted an unforgeable costliness of $38Million (30% of its Market Cap) is currently valued at $141 Billion, approximately 10x it's unforgeable costliness.
-This indicates a monetary premium gained over time and will be a valuable metric to observe for Decred as it continues its growth.
+Bitcoin at an equivalent age of 50% coins mined carried an unforgeable costliness of $37Million (30% of its Market Cap) and is currently valued at $141 Billion, approximately 10x it's unforgeable costliness.
+This indicates a measure of Bitcoin's monetary premium gained over time.
+It is notable that Decred currently carries a monetary premium 3.3x greater than Bitcoin did at 50% coins mined when considering the extreme case of a 50% ticket attack vector as an analogue for pure PoW.

-On the basis of this analysis, it can be argued that the Unforgeable Costliness for DCR is greater than the unit Unforgeable Costliness of BTC production for any attack with less than 10% of the ticket pool.
-At a rational, albeit extreme attack vector with 30% to 50% of the tickets, Decred has an unforgeable costliness of 5.0% and 1.2% of Bitcoin's.
-This is a remarkable feat for a protocol 750x smaller in market valuation that Bitcoin (0.12% in size).
+On the basis of this analysis, it can be argued that the Unforgeable Costliness for DCR in the is extremely competitive compared to the production cost of BTC, especially for the most probable attack vectors with less than 15% of the ticket pool.

+- For the most probable <15% share of offensive tickets, DCR costliness is greater than 28x the network value and actually exceeds the lifetime costliness of BTC for a ticket share <10%.

+- For an extreme case of a 30% to 50% share of offensive tickets, DCR costliness is 1x to 4x the network value and is at a premium of 20x and 2.2x the historic costliness of BTC at 50% coins mined.

+These are remarkable numbers for a protocol 750x smaller in market valuation (0.12% the size) of Bitcoin.

 # Finality of Bitcoin and Decred

-The second analysis considers the real-time cost to attack each protocol on a daily basis to establish a relative settlement finality of transactions.
+The second analysis considers the cost to attack each protocol on a daily basis to establish a relative settlement finality for transactions.
 Whilst the cumulative protocol cost is a valuable metric for scarcity and long term security, the consistency and magnitude of network security day-to-day is of the utmost importance for a functional sound money protocol.

 ![Analysis Cases](images/image_12.png)
 ![Daily Cost to attack](images/image_11.png)

 **Decred** again shows remarkable performance:
-- Upper bound Decred 24hr security budget equivalent to 28% of network value at 5% ticket share
+- Upper bound Decred 24hr security cost is equivalent to 28% of network value at 5% ticket share
-- Lower bound Decred 24hr security budget equivalent to 0.02% of network value at 75% ticket share
+- Lower bound Decred 24hr security cost equivalent to 0.02% of network value at 75% ticket share
-- Bitcoin at an equivalent age (50% mined) maintained a 24hr security budget of 2.4% of network value
+- Bitcoin at 50% coins mined maintained a 24hr security cost of 2.4% of network value.
-- Bitcoin is currently supported by a 24hr security budget of 0.01% of network value.
+- Bitcoin is currently supported by a 24hr security cost of 0.01% of network value.

-> In the upper bound condition of 5% of tickets owned, Decred boasts a superior daily security cost and finality relative to Bitcoin, making the protocol the most secure blockchain known to the author.
-In the extreme lower bound case (level of PoS consensus), Decred matches Bitcoin in finality per unit of market cap.
+> In the upper bound condition of 5% of tickets owned, Decred boasts a superior daily security cost and finality relative to Bitcoin, making the Decred protocol the most secure blockchain known to the author.
+In the extreme lower bound case of 75% tickets (level of PoS consensus), Decred matches Bitcoin in security cost on a per unit of market cap basis.

-Based on the analysis undertaken, it is the author's opinion that an attacking ticket share of 30% is an appropriately feasible attack vector, albeit difficult to coordinate.
-The attack would require dominant centralised stakepools and exchanges to conspire and it remains important to note the following considerations that still make the attack vector unlikely:
+It is the author's opinion that an attacking ticket share of 30% is an appropriately feasible attack vector for establishing finality, albeit difficult to coordinate and sustain.
+The attack would require dominant centralised stakepools and exchanges to conspire and even then, the analysis has ignored numerous important considerations that would make the attack vector even more unlikely and expensive:
-- The attack would require 5x the honest Decred hashpower with the associated logistics and on-chain signatures.
+- The attack would require a sustained 5x the honest Decred hashpower with the associated logistics and on-chain signatures.

-- It would permanently damage the reputation of all centralised entities involved (a similar game theory logic often leveled in support of centralised Bitcoin mining operations).
+- It would permanently damage the reputation of all centralised entities involved (a similar game theory logic is often leveled in support of centralised Bitcoin mining operations).

-- The defensive actions of honest Decred participants are ignored and would make the attack more expensive.
+- The defensive actions of honest Decred participants are ignored such as purchasing friendly tickets, addition of honest hashpower and in the extreme case deploying tools available as a product of the governance system.

 - Notable conservatism is present in this analysis including ignoring the reduced block reward on a minority chain and assuming a static ticket price.

-The Decred Finality Ratio is thus defined as the real-time ratio between 24hr security budget of Decred compared to Bitcoin.
-A finality ratio of 2.0 indicates Decred settles twice as fast as Bitcoin whilst a ratio of 0.2 means Decred settles 5x slower.
+The Decred Finality Ratio is thus defined as the real-time ratio between the 24hr security cost of Decred compared to Bitcoin.
+This ratio compares the actual, present day settlement finality of the Decred protocol.
+For context, a finality ratio of 2.0 indicates Decred settles twice as fast as Bitcoin whilst a ratio of 0.2 means Decred settles 5x slower.

 ![Analysis Cases](images/image_14.png)
 ![Analysis Cases](images/image_13.png)

+Decred is a cryptocurrency that is 750x smaller than Bitcoin.
+If we theorise a similarly sized, pure PoW protocol which issued an equivalent number of coins to Bitcoin per unit of time, we can expect settlement equivalent to 1 Bitcoin block to take around 5.34 days.
+In every scenario considered, Decred's security cost outperforms this theoretical Proof of work security system.

+For attack vectors sporting <10% of the ticket pool, Decred matches to outperforms Bitcoin for transaction finality.
+In the most adverse, rational scenarios of 30% and 50% adverse tickets, Decred is in fact the second to third most secure chain according to [howmanyconfs.com](https://howmanyconfs.com/)

 # References